 display And Maintenance

-The maps are usually designed to be hung on the wall - all the features are attached to the map and angled upwards accordingly - so that when the maps are hung, you are looking at the front of the buildings rather than the tops.
+The maps are usually designed to be hung on the wall - all the features are attached to the map and angled upwards at around 45 degrees - so that when the maps are hung, you are looking at the front of the buildings rather than the tops.
 Other maps are deliberately made to be seen on a flat surface or table or under glass - most work well both ways - but they can all be adapted to specifically suit the final place of display.